JRWSP/CashAndCarryTerminal/README.md

 ## Adding new CEX
 Each exchange needs their own fetch function, because there is different information can be accessible by `ccxt` library.
 To add a new exchange you need to put your own fetching function in `CaC_functions_fetch.py` and add the function name in `FetchTickersFunction` variable in `config.py`.
+Some variables in `config.py`, such as fee, also need accordingly.

+## Open position
+You can also monitor your current open position by add the information in `CaC_open_position.py`.